Defining Reservation Policies in Restaurants | Coffee Shops

 Many hotels have a “reservation policy” which is the standard operating procedure for their restaurants.
 The policies and procedures define what you’re allowed to do if you make a reservation, how much notice you have to give, and how cancellations are handled.

 Understanding how guests make a reservation at coffee shops and restaurants?

-Most reservations are made directly with the restaurant, although on-line reservations are increasingly being made .
+Most reservations are made directly with the restaurant, although online reservations are increasingly being made.
 If a restaurant takes reservations, its managers must decide on the number of tables to allocate to each time slot and determine the desired interval between reservations.
-The number and size of tables to allocate to each time slot depends on the mix of walk-in and reservation business and on staffing levels.
+The number and size of tables to allocate to each time slot depend on the mix of walk-in and reservation business and staffing levels.

 Little research exists on the optimal number of tables to allocate to each time slot, but the focus should be on spreading demand throughout the meal period, and if possible, shifting demand to off-peak periods.
 The desired interval between reservations will be dictated according to the expected meal duration by party size.